girltwink/hrt_infodump/HRT Infodump.md

 Cyproterone Acetate (CPA) is a very cheap, very effective anti-androgen, especially when combined with estrogen.
 This will nuke your testosterone levels, and 'downstairs' function.
 You'll usually find it in 50mg pills, but should only take **at maximum** 12.5mg (1/4 pill) daily.
 Ideally, you should start at a quarter pill a week, and increase the dose based off necessity of testosterone suppression. *get a pill cutter* - you can usually get one from any local pharmacy.
 This is to reduce the risks of long-term, high-dose side effects that have been observed.
 Low doses of CPA are maximally effective for testosterone suppression.

+## Progesterone
+Progesterone is one of the other sex hormones produced for the menstrual cycle and is important in cis women's bodies.
+Progesterone can be considered as it may have some desirable feminisation effects in transitioning.
+Progesterone is not necessary for transfeminine medical transitioning, however it figures to reason that it is desirable for trans women if cis women also have progesterone.

+There is little 'official' research into the effects of progesterone in transfeminine people, however common anecdotes include helping to 'round out' breast growth after the third tanner stage.
+It's also reported to increase libido, improve fat redistribution, and have inherent anti-androgenic effects.

+There is a very informative document as to the effects of progesterone in transfeminine people [here](https://docs.google.com/document/d/1OGiomfiMk18nPb3ITKZD9pWPvWRUlyI06enxahQpHBI/)

+Progesterone is most efficient when taken rectally.
+You gotta boof it.
+You'll find it in 100mg and 200mg gel capsules.
+Oral progesterone loses the majority of its efficacy.

 ## Important notes
 **All forms of estrogen will increase your risk of blood clots.** Cis women carry this risk too.
 Higher the estradiol level, higher the risk.
 Oral estrogen carries a higher risk due to it being metabolised by the liver.